-The Department of Christian Studies offers the Christian Studies Major (Bachelor of Arts only), the Christian Studies Minor, the Biblical Languages Minor, the Youth Ministry Minor, and the Christian Ministry Certificate..
-For the bachelor's degree in Christian Studies, a student must complete the general education requirements, major requirements (Core, Tracks, and Electives) and a minor in another field.
+The Department of Christian Studies offers the Christian Studies Major (Bachelor of Arts only), the Bachelor of Arts in Ministry Leadership, the Associate of Ministry Leadership, the Christian Studies Minor, the Youth Ministry Minor, and the Biblical Languages Minor, and Christian Ministry Certificate.
+For the bachelor's degree in Christian Studies, a student must complete the general education requirements, major requirements (Core, Concentration, and Electives) and a minor in another field.